-Standardized testing (SAT Reasoning Test or ACT Assessment and TOEFL, if applicable) should be completed by early November for Option I candidates.
+Standardized testing (SAT Reasoning Test or ACT Assessment) should be completed by early November for Option I candidates wishing to include these scores with their application.
 Option II candidates should complete testing by early December.
-An application is not complete, and no decision can be made, until all required test results are received.
-Early Decision candidates should have official reports of scores sent directly to Colgate by the testing services.
-Results of early November testing normally will be available from the testing services in time for Option I review if the scores are sent directly to Colgate.
-Upon written request from the student, a decision may be postponed until the latest test results are received by Colgate.
+Results of early November testing normally will be available from the testing services in time for Option I review if the scores are sent directly to Colgate, or a student may self report their testing upon receiving the results.

-An Early Decision candidate applying for financial aid should file the CSS PROFILE and FAFSA by the Early Decision deadline.
+An Early Decision candidate applying for financial aid should file the CSS PROFILE and FAFSA, if applicable, by the Early Decision application deadline.

 Candidates with strong academic records, who receive the support of their secondary schools, may apply for admission and entrance prior to the final year of secondary school.
 Members of the admission staff are available to discuss this option with those who are interested.

 The Alumni Memorial Scholars (AMS) program promotes academic and personal achievement through service, leadership, and wide-ranging intellectual inquiry.
 The program was established in 1945 in tribute to Colgate students and alumni who gave their lives during the First and Second World Wars.
 Today, it attracts students from across the country and around the world, young men and women whose academic credentials, character, creative talent, and community involvement indicate the potential for high-level engagement both inside and outside the classroom.
 All Colgate applicants are automatically considered for admission to AMS, so there is no program-specific application.
 Eligible students will be notified of their acceptance into the AMS program alongside an offer of admission to the university.